AProgramFailure/data-sharing-exploration-for-returnable-assets/prototypes/bi-directional-data-sharing/bi-directional-data-sharing-edge/README.md

     # Second instance
     npm run dev

+    # nth instance ...
+    npm run dev
     ```

 2. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) and [http://localhost:3001](http://localhost:3001) to ensure both instances are running.

-3. Login in both.
+3. Login in with any credentials.

 4. In the connection modal which appears after pressing **connection**, enter the following details:

-    - **Address:** 127.0.0.1
+    - **Address:** 127.0.0.1 (for localhost)
-    - **Port:** 3001 for the first instance, 3000 for the second instance (so in each application enter the port number of the other instance).
+    - **Port:** Each instance is given a port, enter the respective ports in the respective nodes that should be connected to.

 5. Connect to the instances and observe bilateral data sharing in action.